Electronic-Mango/rss-reader-telegram-bot-docker-compose/README.md

 No additional configuration is required.

 ### RSS-Bridge
+RSS-Bridge container can be started with `rss-bridge` Compose profile.
+Without it the container won't be started.

 Configuration files are stored in a mounted volume in `./rss-bridge/config` subdirectory.

 Currently there's only a basic `config.ini.php`, which configures RSS-Bridge to output its errors